craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Big Lore/Languages/Languages.md

 Before and forever after this event, however, the Titans of the Time Before Time communicated in a language known as [[Titan(language)]].
 This first primal language is the base from which **all** other language throughout the multiverse has evolved.
 Rarely, if any at all, since the death of the [[All-Father Annam]] have any words been uttered in [[Titan(language)]].

-> Explicitly; Abyssal, Celestial, Draconic, Goblin, Infernal, Mechanis, Primordial, and Sylvan all are first generation children languages of [[Titan(language)]].
+> Explicitly; Celestial, Draconic, Goblin, Infernal, Mechanis, Primordial, and Sylvan all are first generation children languages of [[Titan(language)]].

 # Languages